 The purpose of the student grievance procedure is to provide a system to channel complaints against a faculty or staff member concerning the following.

-- Academic matters, excluding course grade(s), in which a student has a grievance.
-The right of student appeal related to course grade(s) received is addressed in the section of the College catalog entitled “Right of Appeal Related to Course Grades Received.”
+Academic matters, excluding course grade(s), in which a student has a grievance.
+The right of student appeal related to course grade(s) received is addressed in the section entitled “Right of Appeal Related to Course Grades Received.”

-- Step 1: The student must go to the faculty or staff member where the alleged problem originated.
+- Step 1: The student should go to the faculty or staff member where the alleged problem originated.
 A conference will be scheduled to resolve the matter equitably and informally at this level.
 The conference should take place within five (5) working days of the incident that generated the complaint.
-In resolving complaints of alleged discrimination, a student may seek the alternate assistance of an appropriate College faculty or staff member instead of the individual with whom the alleged problem originated.
+In resolving complaints, a student may seek the alternate assistance of the Division Chair for Student Services or his designee instead of the individual with whom the alleged problem

 - Step 2: If the grievance is not resolved at the informal conference with the faculty or staff member, the student should meet with the faculty or staff member’s direct supervisor within five (5) working days after satisfying Step 1.
 As part of the effort to resolve the student’s issue, the supervisor will consult with the employee against whom the grievance was filed and the appropriate academic Division Chair or College program director.
 The supervisor will make every effort to resolve the matter promptly and fairly and, in any event, within ten (10) working days of the date presented.